 Financial Policy

-The purpose of this document is to establish policies designed to manage expenditures and the Town’s financial resources to:
+The purpose of this document is to establish policies designed to manage expenditures and the Town’s financial resources with the goals of:

-• Ensure the continuous delivery of Town services at a level that is consistent with the reasonable needs and expectations of its citizens;
+• Ensuring the continuous delivery of Town services at a level that is consistent with the reasonable needs and expectations of its citizens.

-• Provide for the acquisition and maintenance of appropriate infrastructure;
+• Supporting the acquisition and maintenance of appropriate infrastructure.

-• Provide guidance for the use of Town financial resources in emergency circumstances;
+• Guiding the use of Town financial resources in emergency circumstances.

-• Ensure the Town’s commitment to Climate Action Planning is reflected in budget and capital expenditure planning whenever reasonable and possible;
+• Reflecting the Town’s commitment to the Climate Action Plan in budget and capital expenditure planning whenever reasonable and possible.

 This Financial Policy is intended to be used by the Select Board and other executive bodies in preparing budgets, by the Advisory Committee in reviewing and recommending budgets, and by Town Meeting in evaluating and approving budgets.
 The Financial Policy applies to three principal areas of Town finance: Financial Management, Capital Outlay, and Debt Service.